Contact: Tracey Mann or Diana Allen

 (b)Matthew House –

-Non-refundable deposit of $150 for groups staying 4-6 nights, plus a $50.00 per person fee will be collected when group arrives.
+Non-refundable deposit of $150 for groups staying 4-6 nights, plus a $10.00 per person, per night fee will be collected when group arrives.
+Groups staying 6 nights, will only be charged for 5 nights.

 Non-refundable deposit of $100 for groups staying 2-3 nights, plus a $10.00 per person per night fee will be collected when group arrives.